T-dev98/IMDB-APP/README.md

 # movieExpo
 This is a IMDB clone website
-In this Application TMDB API is used to fetch Movie.
+In this Application OMDB API is used to fetch Movie.
 Users can search any movie and read informaton.
 Apllication has Home Page, Movie Page and favourate Page.
 Users can also add movie in favourate list.